cortexproject/cortex/docs/configuration/config-file-reference.md

 # recent results that might still be in flux.
 # CLI flag: -frontend.max-cache-freshness
 [max_cache_freshness: <duration> | default = 1m]

+# Duration to delay the evaluation of rules to ensure they underlying metrics
+# have been pushed to cortex.
+# CLI flag: -ruler.evaluation-delay-duration
+[evaluation_delay_duration: <duration> | default = 0s]

 # File name of per-user overrides. [deprecated, use -runtime-config.file
 # instead]